-This welder is putting the root pass in a beveled 3/8" groove weld test.
-This is good practice for welding a horizontal pipe weld test. sometimes a 3/32" rod is permitted in order to be able to get it into the bottom of the joint better.
+Even though sometimes a 3/32" rod is permitted on a 2g horizontal weld test... (in order to be able to get it into the bottom of the joint better.)

-the down side to using 3/32" rods is that they dont weld very far before you have to stop and make a tie in.
+the down side to using smaller diameter rods is that they dont weld very far before you have to stop and make a tie in.
 The less stops and starts the better on welding tests and on the real deal.

 Wow did i just say that? thats a lot of crap that has to go right.

 I welded 3 plates in order to get enough video clips and when I finished welding, I thought it would be a good idea to cut the welds that were done at diffrerent amperages to check the penetration as well as weld integrity.